school-brainhack/school-brainhack.github.io/content/en/project/Working_Memory_in_Children_with_and_without_ADHD/index.md

 ## Conclusion and acknowledgement

 In the beginning, we want to build a model to classify the ADHD and healthly controls using the machine learning technique.
 But the preprocessing of the fMRI data took longer than we expected.
-(We've spending loads of time dealing with countless problems, and eventually find out how to preprocess the fMRI data with `fmriPrep`.
+(We've spending loads of time dealing with countless problems, and eventually find out how to preprocess the fMRI data with `fmriprep`.

 At that point, we’re running out of time, so we decided to look into the connectivity to see if there is any difference between the ADHD child and Healthy control.
 Also we have practiced our skills on drawing plots with Python, like using `matplotlib` and `Seaborn`.
 For future, we could try out and apply machine learning technique on the dataset.